rabbitmq/rabbitmq-website/site/install-homebrew.md

 brew info rabbitmq
 </pre>

+## <a id="user" class="anchor" href="#user">Effective OS User</a>

-With Homebrew, the node and CLI tools will use the logged in user account by default.
+With Homebrew, the node and CLI tools will use the logged in user OS account by default.
+This is optimal for development environments and means that the same [shared secret file](/cli.html#authentication) is used by both RabbitMQ nodes and CLI tools.

 ## <a id="managing-node" class="anchor" href="#managing-node">Running and Managing the Node</a>